-1. In the Policy Configuration navigation tree, select a node or create a new node within the trigger you want to apply the condition to.

-The condition can be added directly to the trigger in the Environment tab.

-2. In the Conditions ribbon, select the required condition.
+- 1. In the Policy Configuration navigation tree, select a node or create a new node within the trigger you want to apply the condition to. - The condition can be added directly to the trigger in the Environment tab. - 2.
+In the Conditions ribbon, select the required condition.

-The condition tab, specific to the condition type displays by default.
+The condition tab specific to the condition type displays by default.
+This tall - The condition tab, specific to the condition type displays by default.
 This tab allows the parameters to be set using a common group of options and fields.
-See Condition Variables for further details.

-- 3. Define the condition using the available fields and checkboxes. - 4.
+See Condition Variables for further details. - 3.
+Define the condition using the available fields and checkboxes. - 4.
 Select the General tab. - Enter a description and any optional notes.
 The description is used as the display name for conditions.
 If this field is left blank the display name is automatically set from the configured condition. - 6.
 Click OK to save the condition.